Start typing in the search bar to see results...

 2. Edge the area neatly with wood or timber and secure it firmly into the soil.

-3. Compact the soil (you might need to hire a whacker or vibrating plate) and add a 50-75mm hardcore layer.
+3. Compact the soil (you might need a whacker or vibrating plate) and add a 50-75mm hardcore layer.
 If you need extra drainage, use limestone chip instead.

 4. Add 15mm of sharp sand or dust granite before compacting again.